BGSU Recycling Program

 • Toilet Paper

-Lids, Straws, and Utensils
+Lids, Straws and Utensils

 • Disposable Lids or Straws (Any Kind)

-• Straw & Utensil Wrappers
+• Straw and Utensil Wrappers

 • Single-Use Plastic Utensils